-Prader-Willi Syndrome Association (USA) 29th Annual MEDICAL & SCIENTIFIC CONFERENCE Thursday, November 16th, 2017 Caribe Royale - Orlando, Florida
+Prader-Willi Syndrome Association (USA) 29th Annual MEDICAL & SCIENTIFIC CONFERENCE

+Thursday, November 16th, 2017 Caribe Royale - Orlando FL.

-PWSA(USA) Abstract Submission Instructions
+PWSA (USA) Abstract Submission Instructions

-PWSA(USA) cordially invites abstract submissions for a 15-20-minute presentation of recent research or related scientific or medical topics on the subject of Prader-Willi syndrome for our 29th Annual Medical & Scientific Conference.
-To participate in the scientific program, submit a 1-page abstract on a relevant topic to the Scientific Conference Committee for review by September 1, 2017.
-Abstract submissions should be 1 page in length, single spaced with a 1 inch margin and minimum 12 pt font.
-Author and title information should follow the sample format given below.
-Abstracts should be sent by e-mail to Dr. Ann Manzardo, Conference Coordinator at amanzardo@kumc.edu with copy to Dr. Merlin G. Butler, Conference Chair at mbutler4@kumc.edu.
+PWSA (USA) is requesting abstract presentations of recent research studies on the subject of Prader-Willi syndrome for our 29th Annual Medical & Scientific Conference.

+To submit, complete a 1-page abstract to be submitted to the Scientific Conference Committee for review by September 1, 2017.
+Abstracts should be sent by e-mail to Ann Manzardo, Conference Coordinator amanzardo@kumc.eduedu with a copy to Dr. Merlin Butler, Conference Chair at mbutler4@kumc.edu no later than September 1, 2017.
+You will be notified of acceptance by Friday, September 22nd.

-We have applied to receive AMA CME credits for physicians attending the conference, and look forward to your participation in an exciting scientific program"
+Please limit your abstract to one page in length, single spaced, with title and author information in the following sample format: